danielbarter/personal_website_code_old/CV.md

 ## Employment
 - University of Sydney.
 2011-2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.
 - University of Michigan.
 2012-2016.
 Graduate student instructor for calculus 1, 2 and 3.
-Taught classes with 20-30 students three times a week.
+Taught classes with 20-30 students, three times a week.
 Held office hours.
 Helped students use Mathematica.
 Graded homework/exams.

 ## Independent Study
 - Pure Mathematics: **differential geometry, representation theory and category theory**: I am particularly interested in the interaction between these subjects and physics.
 Recently, I have been thinking about the relationship between tensor categories, classical representation theory and topological quantum computing.